Fact-checked by the ZeroinDaily editorial team

 Do Both Tools Offer the Same AI Capabilities?

-Loom introduced its AI suite — including automatic transcripts, filler-word removal, and AI-generated video titles — as part of its Business and Enterprise plans.
+Loom introduced its AI suite, including automatic transcripts, filler-word removal, and AI-generated video titles, as part of its Business and Enterprise plans.
 These features are not available on the free tier.
-Claap, by contrast, positions AI at the center of its product: every recording generates an automatic transcript, a chapter breakdown, and an AI summary accessible even on lower-tier plans.
+Claap positions AI at the center of its product: every recording generates an automatic transcript, a chapter breakdown, and an AI summary accessible even on lower-tier plans.

 Transcript Search vs. Summary Search